ubirch/ubirch-github-pages-testing/docs/doxygen/MainPage.md

 > The [ubirch](https://ubirch.com) protocol uses the [Ed25519](https://ed25519.cr.yp.to/) signature scheme by default.
 But [ECDSA](https://www.encryptionconsulting.com/education-center/what-is-ecdsa/) is implemented as well.

-@note The sidebar of this documentation sadly won't work well in Firefox
+@note There is darkmode!
+You can find it in the upper right corner.